 At which point I learned just how dysfunctional the gig economy truly is.
 Many opportunities were borderline minimum wage jobs wrapped in dodgy math, so you were always at risk of coming up short.
 Other platforms seemed to be entirely about price, catering to the whims of abusive clients intent on getting free work.

 This website is about evening the odds.
-Better options exist, which will make full and proper use of your talents.
+My last job may be smoking rubble, but this isn’t a fire sale.
+Better options exist.
 This site is about finding them.

 The Goal: Gigs Capable of Delivering $50 Per Hour